space-wizards/website-content/content/post/20_12_02-progress-report-25.md

 Using a framework like XamlX for this allows us to later add many more IL-Emitters to automatically do things like insert `Loc.GetString()`-Calls etc.
 - Code-Behind
 You are able to name controls which will then be turned into properties of your corresponding C#-Class.
 This way you can directly access the UI you defined in XAML in your Code.

+- Sandboxing *Contributed by PJB*
+- Perfomance improvements *Contributed by Zumorica*
+- SIMD atmos *Contributed by Zumorica*
+- .NET 5.0 *Contributed by Zumorica*
+- Map load speed *Contributed by PJB*
+- Damage rework *Contributed by DrSmugleaf*

 ## Patrons